In 2022, tuition for full-time students at Stevens Institute of Technology was $56,424 a year.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Stevens Institute of Technology awarded 2,434 need-based scholarships to students, giving away total of $70,239,816 to help students with financial need cover the cost of school.
-An additional $23,311,570 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2022, Stevens awarded 2,534 need-based scholarships to students, giving away total of $76.9 million to help students with financial need cover the cost of school.
+An additional $26.66 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for Stevens Institute of Technology students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for Stevens students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Stevens Institute of Technology was $35,640 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Stevens Institute of Technology seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Stevens was $36,355 in 2022.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Stevens seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-What will attending Stevens Institute of Technology really cost you?
+What will attending Stevens really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
-You can find the Stevens Institute of Technology's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+You can find the Stevens's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Stevens Institute of Technology offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+Stevens offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Stevens Institute of Technology has some full or partial tuition waivers available for: Employees or Children of Employees
+Stevens has some full or partial tuition waivers available for: - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.